TBAYtoday City Guide Live Banner

 Sunshine Skyway Bridge

 Address: 7508-7534 Sunshine Skyway Ln.
-S., St. Petersburg,
+S., St. Petersburg

 Nearby: Maximo Park, Skyway Fishing Pier State Park, Pinellas National Wildlife Refuge, Manatee County Rest Area

 This hard-to-miss 12-mile cable-stayed bridge connects St. Pete and Bradenton.
-Did you know: The original Skyway was built in 1954 but was destroyed in 1980 when a storm-blinded ship crashed into the bridge, causing it to fall into the Bay.
+Did you know: The original Skyway was built in 1954 but was destroyed in 1980 when a ship crashed into the bridge, causing it to fall into the Bay.

 Henry B. Plant Museum